hsaghir/hsaghir.github.io/src/content/posts/2014-12-31-imposter-syndrome-nonlinear-life.md

 cover: "/images/nonlinear_dynamical_system.jpg"
 ---

+**The short version:** impostor syndrome often reflects a linear fallacy.
+We expect outcomes to scale with effort, and when an outcome is bigger than the effort we remember putting in, it feels like a mistake we got away with.
+But the world is mostly nonlinear.
+Small *right* inputs routinely produce outsized outputs, and that is not a fluke — it is the shape of most of the systems we live inside.

 One of the most exhilarating observations of physics and mathematics for me, comes from understanding the concept of [nonlinearity](http://en.wikipedia.org/wiki/Nonlinear_system). i.e. inputs don't necessarily need to be proportionate to outputs.
 The understanding that in a non-linear system, increasing the "right inputs" are far more important than "increased average inputs".